What Not to Say to Someone with Binge Eating Disorder (From a Salt Lake City Therapist)

 I have worked with all different types of eating disorders at all levels of care so I feel like I have enough experience to say these things.
 People with binge eating disorder have more shame than any other eating disorder.
 It makes my eyes water every time I see it on their face.
 It’s absolutely heartbreaking, and to be honest, it infuriates me at the same time.
 The shame comes from well-meaning friends and family members, our society, and especially other medical professionals.
-In this world, It’s not as sexy to binge as it is to restrict food.
-What people don’t realize is that they are both harmful and people with binge eating disorder are less likely to reach out for help because of the shame.
+In this world, it’s seen as far worse to binge than to restrict food.
+What people don’t realize is that they are both harmful, and people with binge eating disorder restrict too.
+In fact, that’s often how binging starts.

-If you aren’t reading every word of my other blogs because you’re likely not my mom, then let me say again what I have said before: binge eating disorder is derived from restricting foods.
-This means that people don’t develop binge eating disorder because they just didn’t have enough control but because they restricted and controlled food for way too long.
+Again, binge eating disorder is derived from restricting foods.
+This means that people don’t develop binge eating disorder because they just didn’t have enough control, but because they restricted and controlled food for way too long.
 It’s a normal and natural biological response to be deprived of food.
-If you’ve dieted over and over you likely are going to binge at some point.
+If you’ve dieted over and over, you likely are going to binge at some point.
 Why?
-Again because your body doesn’t like being deprived and doesn’t trust you anymore.
+Again, because your body doesn’t like being deprived and doesn’t trust you anymore.
 Sorry to be the bearer of bad news that your body is upset with you.
 Even mental restriction is enough to make your body rebel and restrict.
-Trust me restricting food ain’t it, and it sure isn’t a solution to binging.
+Trust me, restricting food ain’t it, and it sure isn’t a solution to binging.

-Things not to say to someone with Binge Eating Disorder
+What Not to Say to Someone with Binge Eating Disorder

 “Are you sure you want to eat that?”